kaito24mako/Book-Library/README.md

 As instructed by The Odin Project, this library app will utilise the intermediate object and object constructor skills I've learned.

 ## Skills
+**HTML and CSS**
+- Creating and styling a form
+- Creating and styling a dialog - for elements that make others inactive!
+- Combining grid and flexbox
+- Using various selectors

 **JavaScript**

 ## Credit